EPCCed/tesseract-docs/user-guide/development.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Intel compilers rely on GCC C++ headers and libraries to support most recent C++ features.
-If you are using Intel compilers to compile C++ on Cirrus you should also load the gcc/6.2.0 module to have access to the correct C++ files:
+If you are using Intel compilers to compile C++ on Tesseract you should also load the gcc/6.2.0 module to have access to the correct C++ files:

 ::